 I am a snowboarding instructor who has been teaching all types of riders over the last decade.
 I’ve helped many people improve their skills in the park, and a good board is one vital factor in helping them get better.

-The Lib Tech Skate Banana is the best park snowboard for 2022.
+In my opinion, the Lib Tech Skate Banana is the best park snowboard.